Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 Victorian Coaches

 GNR Directors' Saloon 43909, the Great Northern Railway Directors' Saloon has a varnished teak finish and a fine "clerestory" roof.
 Over the last decade its owning group have undertaken a major refurbishment of the coach, which is now turned out in its LNER condition.
-You may find it running in public use (for first class ticket holders) on Bank Holidays, and other special weekends.
+You may find it running in public use (for first class ticket holders) on the third weekend of the month, and other special weekends.

 New Year Vintage Train - Jon Bowers - 1 Jan 2007 The first two, the guard's brake coach, 387, and the seven-compartment third class coach 394 were completed in January 1999.
 The overhaul of the two other coaches, "composites" with both first and third class compartments, was then started, with 368 returning to service in May 2002, and 412 completed in December 2006.